All Episodes

 Huh?

-It restates the arrest right, every police officer, and for that matter, every citizen has.
+It restates the arrest right every police officer, and for that matter, every citizen has.

-If you see, and you're not a police officer, uh if you see a felony being committed, you have an absolute right to citizen arrest.
+If you see, and you're not a police officer, if you see a felony being committed, you have an absolute right to citizen arrest.

-Unless there's some local law that says you don't, it's a common law goes back to the Magna Carta, I think.
+Unless there's some local law that says you don't, it's a common law.

 Hello, that's what every police officer does.

-What's new, what's different?
+What's different?

-George Bush proposed it, must be evil.
+George Bush proposed it.

 I'm Roger Hedgecock.